New state-run health insurance for K-12 employees coming

 Below are key features either required by law or bargained, and which help explain why the WEA Board ratified the agreement.

 - WEA has two of the four members representing labor on the SEBB.
-The other two are from PSE and SEIU 925.
+The other two are from PSE and SEIU 925, unions that represent classified school employees.

 - By law, family premiums under the new SEBB system cannot exceed three times the rate for an individual employee, which will result in significant savings for many families and will make family coverage affordable to others who currently cannot afford it.